 *Warning: Major spoilers ahead for Wicked.*

-The story follows 'Wicked Witch' Elphaba (Cynthia Erivo) and her backstory, charting her days as an ostracised sorcery student at Shiz University where she had a complicated friendship with Galinda aka.
+As you'll likely know by now, the story follows 'Wicked Witch' Elphaba (Cynthia Erivo) and her backstory, charting her days as an ostracised sorcery student at Shiz University where she had a complicated friendship with Galinda aka.
 Glinda the Good Witch (Ariana Grande).

 Alongside this central story, the film explores several other Wizard of Oz backstories, including the beloved characters like the Tin Man, the Scarecrow and the Cowardly Lion, who help Dorothy defeat the witch in the original story The Wizard of Oz by author L. Frank Baum.

-Despite mostly being absent in their iconic forms, the characters do make appearances in Wicked Part: One, which is set before the events of The Wizard of Oz.
+Despite mostly being absent in their iconic forms, the characters did make appearances in Wicked Part: One, which is set before the events of The Wizard of Oz.
 However, these appearances might not be as you expect.

 Be warned though: spoilers follow.